SERVING DENVER, GREENWOOD VILLAGE, & THE METRO AREA

 Some family members may also obtain an exempt property allowance.
 For example, the decedent’s spouse is entitled to exempt property from the estate in the amount of $26,000.
 If there is no surviving spouse, then any dependent children may claim this amount.
 The amounts received are in addition to any funds or property they may receive under the will.
 There are other circumstances where a family allowance can be claimed.

-For all situations involving probate or estate administration, contact the McKenzie Law Firm and speak to Denver probate attorney Dan McKenzie.
+For all situations involving probate or estate administration, contact the McKenzie Law Firm to schedule a consultation.